pjrclarke/SENspired/README.md

 # Third Client Meeting

-In our third meeting, I communicated my intention to develop functionalities allowing admins to create events and users to initiate room booking requests.
+In our third meeting, I communicated my intention to only develop functionalities allowing admins to create events and users to initiate room booking requests.
 This pivotal step aimed to enhance the platform's capabilities and offer a more comprehensive user experience.

 During our discussion on typography, we collectively agreed that Quicksand, coupled with the addition of the 'Finger Paint' font, would best capture the desired visual style.
 This selection ensured a harmonious blend of professionalism and a touch of creativity, aligning perfectly with SENspired's ethos.